nucleom42/rubee/readme.md

     attr_accessor :id, :colour, :weight end
 ```
-However, you can simply turn it to ORM object by extending database class.
+However, you can simply turn it to ORM object by extending database class Rubee::SequelObject.
+This one is already serializable and charged with hooks.
 ```Ruby
   class Apple < Rubee::SequelObject
     attr_accessor :id, :colour, :weight